matomo-org/plugin-LoginLdap/README.md

 ### LDAP User Synchronization

 LoginLdap will use information in LDAP to determine a user's alias and email address.
-On the _Manage > LDAP Users_ page, you can specify which LDAP attributes should be use to determine these fields.
+On the _Settings > LDAP_ page, you can specify which LDAP attributes should be use to determine these fields.

 _Note: If the LDAP attribute for a user's alias is not found, the user's alias is defaulted to the first and last names of the user.
 On the settings page you can